blainemoser/errorLogging/README.md

 The "#" symbol after the filter string changes the formatting of messages associated with that filter.

 There are three formats available:

 INFO (formats messages with a neutral border);

-ERROR or CRITICAL (formats messages with a red border); and, DEBUG or WARNING (formats messsages with a yellow border).
+ERROR or CRITICAL (formats messages with a red border); and,

+DEBUG or WARNING (formats messages with a yellow border).